 It’s hard to talk about mobile usage without resorting to the everything is mobile and mobile is everything!!! hyperbole.
 I think we’re past all that, and businesses just want to get their work done.
 Remember when we were "working on the information superhighway (insert sound of modem connecting)"?
 Yeah, no. It’s just "work" now.
 I think that’s what makes these mobile usage numbers so interesting to me.

 More mobile usage stats from December 2013:

 - 26,000+ new accounts connected to MailChimp Mobile.
 Interestingly, about 2,000 of those users connected a second account that they manage.
-(For example, a creative agency might manage multiple MailChimp accounts for different clients.)
+(For example, a creative or branding agency might manage multiple MailChimp accounts for different clients.)